Last updated on May 15th, 2025 at 04:37 pm

 However, here’s a rough breakdown to help you plan your budget for your Gili Island holiday:

-We spent on average 12 Euros per night for private room with A/C, WiFi and balcony/terrace.
+We spent on average 12 Euros per night for a private room with A/C, WiFi, and balcony/terrace.
 All offering a shared pool and free breakfast.
-What else do you need?! *We HIGHLY recommend getting accommodation with a pool especially at this time of year (January).
+What else do you need?! *We HIGHLY recommend getting accommodation with a pool, especially at this time of year (January).
 Trust us you won’t regret it!

 Miscellaneous: Always budget for additional expenses like shopping, nightlife, SIM cards, and unforeseen costs.

-Luxury Travelers: For luxury travelers, the budget might exceed 100 Euros/per day or more, indulging in upscale accommodations, fine dining, exclusive experiences, and private transportation.
+Luxury Travelers: For luxury travelers, the daily budget on the Gili Islands can easily exceed 100 Euros, offering the chance to indulge in upscale accommodations, fine dining, exclusive experiences, and private transportation for a truly premium experience.

 Gili Islands Budget: Alcohol